Birth of Religions

 - The sun has the habit of rising every day.

-- The sun wants to go to the highest point at noon, and hence it rises continuously during the first half of the day.
+- The sun wants to go to the highest point of the sky at noon, and hence it rises continuously during the first half of the day.

-- The sun rises, because it wants to give us light and warmth, and this can be achieved best by rising as high as possible.
+- The sun rises because it wants to give us light and warmth, and this can be achieved best by rising as high in the sky as possible.

 - The sun gives us light, and hence it is our friend.